Azure/mec-app-solution-accelerator/docs/K8S_AKS_DEPLOYMENT.md

 ### Remove the application from Kubernetes

+When you are finsihed trying, you can always uninstall the application pods and all related resources from your Kuberentes by running this command.

 9. Open a new command-shell and change the current folder to the `deploy/k8s` folder of this repo.